kurtosis-tech/zz-deprecated-kurtosis-module-api-lib/README.md

 - Failure tests using a Lambda that randomly restarts services in your network, a la Netflix' Chaos Monkey
 - Partition tolerance tests using a Lambda that periodically repartitions & heals your network

-More formatlly, a Lambda is:
+More formally, a Lambda is:

 - A gRPC server
 - With a connection to the Kurtosis engine